Skip to main content

 Side-by-side specs from manufacturer disclosures, third-party certifications, and our own measurements where noted.
 Vendor claims are labeled "vendor" — independent certifications are called out separately.

-8Silver25 (Conscious Spaces)Best for 5G mmWaveCotton + 25% pure silver-fiberTested to 40 GHz (vendor)Throw + bedding sizes$329+Visit Conscious Spaces
+8Silver25 (Conscious Spaces)mmWave-specialist alternativeCotton + 25% pure silver-fiberTested to 40 GHz (vendor)Throw + bedding sizes$329+See review

 Prices reflect publicly listed MSRP at time of writing (April 2026) and vary by retailer and size.
 Shielding-claim percentages are manufacturer disclosures unless an independent certification is named.
 Tap any product name to jump to its full review below.